alinebalogh/StarWarsApp/README.md

 # Star Wars API client

-This project reads an SWAPI API and render a Star Wars movie list with some details.
+This project reads an SWAPI API and shows a Star Wars movie list with some details.

 ### Getting Started